redtexts/texts/gorter_1918_world_revolution.md

 The war has taught Socialists many lessons.

-After four and a half years the patriots who were clamorous for "no compromise" triumped [sic] completely, with the result that the Ramsay Macdonalds could not tell where they were or how they stood.
+After four and a half years the patriots who were clamorous for "no compromise" triumphed completely, with the result that the Ramsay MacDonalds could not tell where they were or how they stood.

 So it will be with these compromisers, these confusionists.
 That abyss into which they tell us we are leading the world is their own inevitable